Five Essential Tips for Getting and Using a Checking Account

-One of the main benefits of keeping your money in a checking account is that it is insured by the federal government for amounts up to $250,000.
-But this program, offered by the Federal Deposit Insurance Corporation (FDIC), does not cover money that is stolen through identity theft.
+One of the main benefits of keeping your money in a checking account is that it is insured by the Federal Deposit Insurance Corporation (FDIC) for amounts up to $250,000.
+But the FDIC doesn’t cover money that is stolen through identity theft.

-Never give out sensitive information like your Social Security number, account numbers or passwords.
-Shred bank documents and monitor your account frequently.
+- Never give out sensitive information, such as your Social Security number, account numbers or passwords

-Meanwhile, online banking can involve risk, too, with thieves carrying out phishing and malware attacks to gain access to your account—and your money.
-Use strong, unique passwords for your banking activities.
-For another layer of protection, enable two-factor identification, which requires you to provide an additional authentication factor, such as a randomized pin code texted to your cell phone by the bank.
+- Enable two-factor identification, which requires you to provide an additional authentication factor, such as a randomized pin code texted to your cell phone by the bank

 Cozy up to checking

-While there may be other options for managing your money that don't involve a bank, it's hard to beat the safety and convenience of a checking account.
-A checking account is an important tool for managing your finances.
+While there are other options for managing your money that don't involve a bank, it's hard to beat the safety and convenience of a checking account.

 Yes, banks charge fees.
-But if you're careful, you can avoid many of them.
-Overdraft fees?
-Not if you manage your finances well and spend only the money you have.
-Low balance fees?
-Practice good money habits to build up your balance and clear the minimum balance requirements for your account.
+But if you're careful, you can avoid many of them by managing your finances well, spending only the money you have and practicing good money habits to maintain the minimum balance requirements for your account.